 If you have telephone banking access you can close your savings account by calling us on 0345 845 0829 (then select option 1 for savings accounts).
-Our lines are open 8am to 6pm Monday to Friday (Wednesday from 10am).
+Our lines are open 8am to 6pm Monday to Friday.
 You will need to have your telephone banking passwords and codeword ready when you call.

 If you don't have telephone banking access you can write to us with your request to close your account.
 Our address is:

 Scottish Widows Bank

 Please note that funds can only be transferred back to your nominated account (unless we receive bank identification in the form of a cancelled cheque or bank statement that would allow your nominated account details to be changed to a different account).
 Payments will be sent by Faster Payment in line with the terms and conditions of the account.
 No cheques will be issued.

 What should I do if I have a complaint?

 If you have a complaint please visit our complaints page to find out how to inform us about it.
 We'll then try to provide a solution as quickly as possible.